omsai/DocuMorph/contribute/index.rst

 Development
 ===========

-In keeping with the open process, this project's GitHub issue tracker is the primary communication medium for enhancing content.
+In keeping with the open process, this project's GitHub `issue`_ tracker is the primary communication medium for enhancing content.

-The full websource is available on GitHub.
+The full websource is available on `GitHub`_.
 Best practise would be to fork the project on GitHub, test your changes with Sphinx, and then create a pull request.
 Although this requires knowing/learning a little about git, python and reStructuredText, it is well worth